AI that works. Coming June 5, Asana redefines work management—again.Get early access

 [Product UI] Brand campaign project in Asana, Gantt chart-style view (Timeline)

 Let’s say you’re planning a product launch.
-In order to hit your goals successfully, you need to work as a dynamic, cross-functional team, incorporating team members from product, engineering, marketing, sales, customer support to pull off a successful launch.
+In order to hit your goals successfully, you need to work as a dynamic, cross-functional team, incorporating team members from product, engineering, marketing, sales, and customer support to pull off a successful launch.
 Because you’re working with so many different stakeholders, the project is bound to be complicated.

 A timeline gives everyone a visual of the project progress and roadmap so you're all on the same page.
 As a result, you can better coordinate resource management, forecast timing to hit your milestones, see project dependencies (to proactively unblock them), and view all start and end dates in one place.
 This way, everyone on your project team has a clear view of your launch plan and what’s required to make it a success from start to finish.